The importance of nutrition for older Australians

 These types of foods are rich in vitamins, minerals, proteins, carbohydrates and fats that are vital to an ageing body.

-Fibre is another essential for older people in maintaining a healthy digestive system and is also really beneficial to good cholesterol levels.
+Fibre is another essential for older people to maintain a healthy digestive system and is also beneficial for achieving good cholesterol levels.

 Try to eat:

-If you aren’t getting enough vitamins from your food, try adding specific supplements into your diet, as recommended by a doctor, to help you get to the levels your body needs.
+If you aren’t getting enough vitamins from your food, try adding specific supplements to your diet, as recommended by your doctor, to help you get to the levels your body needs.

 Minimising salt intake and reducing processed food is important, something you would find in a lot of junk food.
-They usually have a lot of calories but no nutritional value.
+They usually have a lot of calories but little nutritional value.

 Keeping hydrated is very important and vital to a healthy body.
 Depending on the weather or the amount of physical exertion you do, you may need to drink more, but the rule of thumb is to drink six glasses of water a day.